-No. Anyone can be a member of VeteranCrowd, and we encourgare anyone who thinks veterans make great business leaders to join.
-However, we only represent companies with military veteran leadership.
+No. Anyone can be a Member of VeteranCrowd, and we encourage anyone who thinks veterans make great business leaders to join.
+However, we only represent companies with military veterans in positions of leadership.

 You can email firstname.lastname@example.org or call us at (804) 496-1719.

 Companies begin an inquiry via our online questionnaire.
 If the company meets the initial criteria, we schedule a conversation and request additional information.
 If we agree that the company and offering are a good fit for the platform, VeteranCrowd will present an engagement proposal to the company.

 The amount varies by offering, but the minimum raise amount for a company on the VeteranCrowd platform is $2,000,000.
 VeteranCrowd presents other options to companies wishing to raise smaller amounts of capital.
 Please direct smaller raises by email to email@example.com .

 The timing varies but companies should expect it will take at least 90 days to complete a successful offering, and most clients allow 6-9 months for the total process.
 Not all companies will succeed in raising capital this way.
 Clients seeking to raise money through a Reg A+ offering must complete a review with the SEC which takes longer than 90 days generally before the offering is approved for general solicitation.

 Should investor commitments exceed your maximum funding target, celebrate and consider your options.
 At your discretion, you may allow an oversubscription at closing or stick to your maximum and tactically select those investments you will accept.